Rakshan404/Quantum_Option_Pricing/README.md

 ## Purpose

-This project is designed as an educational example illustrating:
+This project is designed as an example illustrating:

 - amplitude encoding of probability distributions,
 - controlled rotations for expectation estimation,